Here’s my guide to the Estonian Open Air Museum in Tallinn. A fascinating exhibition demonstrating how Estonians lived in the past.

 Buildings open 10am – 5pm

-Best Time to visit the Estonian Open Air Museum + Tips
+Best Time To Visit The Estonian Open Air Museum

 The museum is spread across a large outdoor area, so visiting during the summer is recommended.